CGN News Editorial Standards and Practices

 - “Additional Reporting By: Public records”

 These attribution lines credit supporting sources or background reporting.
-They do not imply partnership, endorsement, licensing, or direct authorship unless such a relationship exists.
+They do not imply partnership, endorsement, licensing, direct authorship, or approval unless such a relationship exists.

 CGN News should not copy or closely rewrite articles from other publishers.
 CGN News articles should be original in structure, wording, headline, framing, analysis, and presentation.